 Task Force: Creating a Market for Flexibility in the Electricity Sector

-CEPS Energy Climate House is launching a new Task Force on Creating a Market for Flexibility in the Electricity Sector.
+CEPS Energy Climate House has organised a Task Force on Creating a Market for Flexibility in the Electricity Sector.
 The objective to reach 27% renewables by 2030, which was decided by the European Council in October 2014, would translate into a share of at least 45% of renewable electricity by 2030 compared to a share of 27% in 2014.
 According to the EU’s “Energy Roadmap 2050”, by 2050 renewable energy would contribute 64-96% to the electricity mix.
 Most renewable electricity can be expected to come from intermittent sources (wind and solar power).
 Accommodating such high shares of intermittent renewables will require flexible resources and infrastructure, as has been continuously highlighted by the European Commission.

 Flexibility is necessary to ensure that demand and supply can be matched at every given point in time to keep the electricity system stable.
 Flexibility in the electricity sector can therefore be described as the capability to dynamically compensate supply peaks and shortages as well as bottlenecks in the grid.
 The higher the share of intermittent renewables, the more flexible resources are needed.